henrywoo/microgpt/README.md

 # Generate text
 # Note: For meaningful text generation, the model should be trained first
 # This example shows the structure, but untrained models will generate random text
+# Input should be character-level token IDs (e.g., encoded text from meta.pkl)
 generated = model.generate(
     idx=torch.tensor([[1, 2, 3]]),
     max_new_tokens=50,
     temperature=0.8
 )

-# Decode the generated text
+# Decode the generated text (converts character-level token IDs back to characters)
 generated_text = MicroGPT.decode_text(generated[0])
 print(f"Generated text: {generated_text}")
 ```

 ### 🎭 Sampling from Trained Models

 After training a model, you can generate text samples using the `sample.py` script.
-This script loads a trained checkpoint and generates text based on your specifications.
+This script loads a trained checkpoint and generates text based on your specifications. **The sampling process works at the character level**, generating one character at a time based on the learned character-level patterns.

 #### 🚀 Basic Usage